Opentrons/Protocols/protocols/omega_biotek_magbind_totalpure_NGS/README.md

 ### Additional Notes
 Please reference our [Application Note](https://s3.amazonaws.com/opentrons-protocol-library-website/Technical+Notes/Omega_Application_Note.pdf) for more information about the expected output of this protocol, in addition to expanded sample data from the Opentrons and Omega Bio-tek labs.

 If you'd like to request a more complex purification workflow, please use our [Protocol Development Request Form](https://opentrons-protocol-dev.paperform.co/).
 You can also download the Python file from this page and modify it using our [API Documentation](https://docs.opentrons.com/).
-For additional questions about this protocol, please email <protocols@opentrons.com>.nal questions about this protocol, please email protocols@opentrons.com.
+For additional questions about this protocol, please email <protocols@opentrons.com>.

+If you are interested in purchasing the Opentrons Magnetic Module or trying out the Omega Bio-tek Mag-Bind® beads, please contact our Sales Team at <info@opentrons.com> to learn more!